rt-learn-ruby/template_codility/README.md

 ## To start a new project from this template

-Create a zip without git tracking. git archive --format zip --output ~/Desktop/ruby_template.zip master Extract the zipfile into the desired project location.
+Create a zip without git tracking:

+`git archive --format zip --output ~/Desktop/codility_template.zip master`

+Extract the zipfile into the desired project location.